gurcantunali/project_gurcan/README.md

 - Multipletest: For adjusting p-values for multiple hypothesis testing.
 - Openpyxl: For reading and writing Excel files
 - adjustText: To optimize overlapping text placement
+- sys: to handle command-line arguments, enabling users to supply input.

 ## Data Requirements
 The primary dataset needed for this analysis is Proteomics_Data.csv.
 The columns in the file should include: